 Cliff Scott

-Appearing in outlets as diverse as Management Communication Quarterly, Human Resource Management, MIT Sloan Management Review, Journal of Applied Communication Research, Communication Theory and Communication Monographs, Cliff Scott’s research on organizational communication concerns occupational safety and health, organizational socialization, high reliability organizing and work meetings.
-He teaches classes on communication theory, organizational communication, organizational science, and research methods.
-Cliff also serves as a consultant for local organizations through UNC Charlotte’s Organizational Science Consulting and Research Unit.
+Appearing in outlets as diverse as Management Communication Quarterly, Human Resource Management, Accident Analysis & Prevention, Human Relations, Journal of Applied Communication Research, and Communication Theory, Cliff Scott’s research, teaching, and service are mainly focused on occupational safety and health, high reliability organizing, collective sensemaking, and work meetings.
+He teaches classes on communication theory, organizational communication, and research methods.
+Cliff also serves as a consultant for local and international organizations seeking to improve their efficiency and reliability through internal communication audits and strategic internal communication planning.

 Education: